↓

 • About Tim Lord

-Tim Lord has been a Realtor for over eighteen years.
+Tim Lord has been a Realtor for over twenty years.
 In late 2016, Tim opened Lord Real Estate Group.
 He prides himself on understanding client needs and working tirelessly on their behalf.
 Althought familiar with several central Indiana communities, living in Pike Township over the past thirty years has created a level of awareness for the area that is second to none.
 Tim's knowledge of internet marketing is also critical in successfully navigating today's real estate market.
 His involvement in area community organizations has created a personal connection that contributes to his being the expert in Pike Township.
 In addition to the local groups, Tim is a member of several industry associations.

 Search The Website